robinaly/mbd/README.md

 | sYYYYYY | Babara | Smith    | YYYY  | http://farm03.ewi.utwente.nl:20001/ | farm03     | 20001    | IBCsaFwu | FALSE |

 This spreadsheet can be initially filled by importing a userlist from blackboard.
-These are the meanings for the non-obvious fields:
+The fields without non-obvious meaning are:

 * ``mbd_server``: the server the notebook of this user should be run
 * ``mbd_port``: the external port on which the notebook container will listen